Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Visible from considerable distance across the relatively flat terrain of the prairie landscape, ‘Big Rock’ is an enormous glacial erratic.
 The 16,500-tonne (18,200-ton) boulder transported far from its mountainous place of origin by a rockslide then by a glacial sheet of ice between 10,000 to 30,000 years ago to its present-day location just west of the Town of Okotoks.

-In the 1970s, the Alberta government declared Okotoks Erratic a Provincial Historic Resource to protect its geological and cultural importance.
+In 1978, the Government of Alberta designated Okotoks “Big Rock” Erratic a Provincial Historic Resource to protect its geological and cultural importance.

 The Indigenous Blackfoot peoples name for the erratic is derived from their word for rock, which is "okatok."

 A traditional Blackfoot story describes how Big Rock came to feature the large split down its middle: